theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > The possibility of bringing the C19 home in your shoes is like being struck by lightning twice a day.
 I’ve worked against viruses for 20 years – drop infections don’t spread like that!

-I found an almost-verbatim tweet by him:
+Here is an almost-verbatim tweet by him:

 {{< tweet 1244150646846173184 >}}